Meshva-p/Outlier-detection---Clinical-trails/README.md

-# adtte_analysis
+# Outlier detection for the ADaM datasets.

-ADaM TTE Analysis Dataset (ADTTE) used for exploring outliers in clinical trials and identifying Level 1 anomalies,i.e,missing data.
+ADaM (Analysis Dataset Model) are meant to describe the data attributes such as structure, content, and metadata that are typically found in clinical trial analysis datasets.
+Here, the datasets of clinical trials of  Docetaxel + Placebo are used to analyze and visualize the outliers and adverse events.